-Unlike a traditional bank or lender, LendingTree Auto Loans are more like a personal agent or broker and you must go through the below process to apply with them.
+Unlike a traditional bank or lender, LendingTree is more like a personal agent or broker.
+You must go through the below process to apply with them.

 Once you know which option you are going for then you can go to the next step.